Awards for Excellence in Health Care Journalism

 Entries originally published in languages other than English are allowed.
 See rules.

-We offer an early-bird discount for those entries submitted by Dec.
-21, 2012.
-The rate for these entries is $30 for members and $55 for nonmembers.
+We offer an early-bird discount for entries submitted by 1 p.m.
+ET, Dec.
+15, 2021.
+The rate for these entries is $30 for members and $55 for nonmembers for all professional categories.
+The early-bird rates for the student category are $15 for members and $25 for nonmembers.

 (See more details below)